Daytona Beach#1 in Best Things To Do in Daytona Beach

 #2 Ponce de Leon Inlet Lighthouse & Museum

-A National Historic Landmark since 1998, the Ponce de Leon Inlet Lighthouse & Museum is one of the tallest lighthouses in the United States.
-It's also a traveler favorite, thanks to the well-preserved structures and rich history.
-If you're looking for a birds-eye view of the area, prepare to hoof it 203 steps to the top of the 175-foot-tall edifice.
-"Wear walking shoes — especially if you plan to climb the lighthouse," one TripAdvisor user offers.
-"The long climb is worth it as the views were spectacular!
-A must see if you are in the area."
-Once you've reached the top, you'll see Daytona Beach and the north bank of the Ponce Inlet, where the Halifax and Indian Rivers meet.
+A National Historic Landmark since 1998, the Ponce de Leon Inlet Lighthouse & Museum is Florida's tallest lighthouse It's also a traveler favorite, thanks to the well-preserved structures and rich history.
+If you're looking for a bird's-eye view of the area, prepare to hoof it 203 steps to the top of the 175-foot-tall edifice.
+Travelers recommend wearing walking shoes for the long climb, but say the spectacular views are a must-see and well worth the effort.
+Once you've reached the top, you'll see Daytona Beach and the north bank of the Ponce Inlet, where the Halifax and Indian rivers meet.

-After surveying the Florida coast below, stop by the Lens Museum, where you can stroll through exhibits that detail the history of lighthouse evolution.
-Recent travelers also recommend touring the restored keepers' dwellings.
-Originially constructed in 1887, these residences now offer a glimpse into the history of the Ponce de Leon Inlet Light Station, the US Lighthouse Service and the town itself.
+After surveying the Florida coast below, stop by the Ayres Davies Lens Exhibit Building, where you can stroll through exhibits that detail the history of lighthouse evolution.
+Recent travelers also recommended touring the restored keepers' dwellings.
+Originally constructed in 1887, these residences now offer a glimpse into the history of the Ponce de Leon Inlet Light Station, the United States Lighthouse Service and the town itself.
 Should you get hungry (and who wouldn't work up an appetite after a climb like that?), the inlet offers plenty of spots to grab some grub.

 If you make a purchase from our site, we may earn a commission.
 This does not affect the quality or independence of our editorial content.